 This metric will act as evaluation metric and we can set a dmin of 0.0075.

-Cancellation rate after the first 14 days trial period: That is:

-For the control group: the number of unique user-id to cancel after the 14 days free trial period divided by the number of user-id enrolled in the trial period.

-For the experiment group: the number of unique user-id to cancel either afther the first 14 days trial period, divided by the number of user-id enrolled in the trial period.

-This metric will act as evaluation metric and we can set a dmin of 0.01.

-From a business perspective, I expect to have a significant decrease of student cancelling subscription after the 1st 14 days free trial period and also a decrase of the total number of student cancellation their subscription in total.
+From a business perspective, I expect to have a significant decrease of student cancelling subscription after the end of their free trial period.

 In other words, I expect to retain some student in the free trial after 14 days, and to keep them enrolled after the 3 weeks trial period.